Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Rubber bushings have been used for years in its synthetic and natural form.
 It is valued for its flexibility, shock resistance, and durability.
 Rubber is capable of absorbing shock and compressing under a load due to it being a soft material that gives under pressure.
 It can be damaged by heat, oil, and chemicals and does not wear well.
 When exposed to certain environmental conditions, rubber can be significantly damaged.

-Synthetic rubber is an elastomer that is known for its elasticity, durability, toughness, and resilience.
-It is produced in several forms including styrene butadiene rubber (SBR), nitrile butadiene rubber (NBR), silicone rubber, and ethylene propylene diene monomer (EPDM).
-The various forms of synthetic rubbers have properties and characteristics that make them suitable for specific applications.
+Synthetic rubber, an elastomer known for its elasticity, durability, toughness, and resilience, is available in several types including styrene butadiene rubber (SBR), nitrile butadiene rubber (NBR), silicone rubber, and ethylene propylene diene monomer (EPDM).
+Each type of synthetic rubber has specific properties that make it suitable for different applications.

 Marring – Rubber contains carbon that leaves black marks on the components it comes in contact with.